-Assurances, Administrative Requirements, Cost Principles, Representations and Certifications
+A. Assurances.
+Administrative Requirements.
+Cost Principles.
+Representations and Certifications

-DHS financial assistance recipients must complete either the Office of Management and Budget (OMB) Standard Form 424B Assurances - Non-Construction Programs, or OMB Standard Form 424D Assurances - Construction Programs, as applicable.
+- I. DHS financial assistance recipients must complete either the Office of Management and Budget (OMB) Standard Form 424B Assurances - Non-Construction Programs, or OMB Standard Form 424D Assurances - Construction Programs, as applicable.
 Certain assurances in these documents may not be applicable to your program, and the DHS financial assistance office (DHS FAO) may require applicants to certify additional assurances.
-Applicants are required to fill out the assurances applicable to their program as instructed by the awarding agency.
-Please contact the DHS FAO if you have any questions.
+Applicants are required to fill out the assurances as instructed by the awarding agency. - II.
 DHS financial assistance recipients are required to follow the applicable provisions of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards located at Title 2, Code of Federal Regulations (C.F.R.)
-Part 200, and adopted by DHS at 2 C.F.R.
-Part 3002.

-By accepting this agreement, the recipient and its executives, as defined in 2 C.F.R. § 170.315, certify that the recipient's policies are in accordance with OMB's guidance located at 2 C.F.R.
+Part 200 and adopted by DHS at 2 C.F.R.
+Part 3002. - III.
+By accepting this agreement, recipients, and their executives, as defined in 2 C.F.R. § 170.315, certify that their policies are in accordance with OMB's guidance located at 2 C.F.R.
 Part 200, all applicable federal laws, and relevant Executive guidance.

-DHS Specific Acknowledgements and Assurances
+B. General Acknowledgements and Assurances